aws-samples/aws-modernization-with-cribl/content/2_Security Lake Integration/_index.md

     ![Partner Logo](/images/cribl34-1.png)

-3. Drag and drop the pipeline you created so it is before the **default** pipeline
+3. Drag and drop the route you created so it is before the **default** pipeline

 ## Set Up Pipeline for SIEM